Work with a Fiduciary Adviser – It Matters

 A Fiduciary Advisor Sitting With A Couple Discussing A Financial Plan

 For many individuals, working with a financial professional can prove beneficial.
-Especially, if one lacks the knowledge, interest, and/or time (collectively, “KIT”), to manage his or her financial life on his or her own.
+Especially if one lacks the knowledge, interest, and/or time (collectively, “KIT”), to manage his or her financial life on his or her own.
 However, if you want to work with a financial adviser, deciding who to work with is hard.
 After all, it can be difficult to find someone with the right qualifications and experience.
 Plus, you should strive to find someone you are comfortable working with on both a personal and professional level.

 Different types of professionals are held to different standards when it comes to providing advice or recommending products or investments.
 This makes it harder to decide who to work with.
-The related regulations are also in flux, complicating matters even more.
+The related regulations remain in flux, complicating matters even more.
 Credentials also vary from individual to individual and firm to firm.

 The SEC’s Top Tips for Selecting a Financial Professional represents a good guide.
 Read on for more helpful information.